-Drinking Around the World at Epcot: What You Need to Know
+Drinking and Snacking Around the World at Epcot: What You Need to Know

 Make your way around the World Showcase while stopping for drinks and snacks in each country.